J0hn1975/MS2-Santorini/README.md

 > 14. Provide a quiz where the user can test their knowledge
 ---

+## Structure
+The website has been structured with 4 web pages.
+Each page is cleary designed, easy to navigate, and with well layed out information.
+With a mobile first approach in mind I have used bootstrap throughout to make the site respoinsive on mobile devices.

+> The 4 pages are:
+> 1. Home Page: A welcome message, brief description of the island greet the user, as well as a map of where the island is located and the current weather forecast
+> 2. Quiz Page: A 10 question quiz on Santorini, with progess indicators for each question, right and wrong answers are higlighted, with a table at the end showing overall progress
+> 3. Contact Page: A contact page to allow the user to contact the site owner, warnings if the incorrect information has been entered and alert then the form is submitted.
+> 4. 404: This alerts users if they have entered an incorrect URL for the site.
+The user is presented with warning message, navbar and footer.
+---

+## Skeleton
+To design and develop the wireframes I first used Balsamiq, then used Snipping Tools to create PNG versions.
+The wireframes images are designed to collaspe.

 ## Wireframes
 > <details><summary>Home Page</summary>
 > <img src="https://github.com/J0hn1975/MS2-Santorini/blob/main/docs/Wireframes/Home/Home.PNG">